 - Garnishes: A fun way to mix up the eggs is to add different garnishes to the tops of the eggs.
 My personal favorite way to garnish the eggs are with smoked Hungarian paprika, candied bacon and dill.
 Different kinds of garnishes allows everyone to choose what appeals to them the most.

 How to Make Greek Yogurt Deviled Eggs

 Making these deviled eggs is quite simple.
 After making your hard boiled eggs, peel and slice in half.

-Take the egg yolks out with a small spoon and add to a small mixing bowl.
-Add in the mustard, vinegar and mayo.
+Carefully take the egg yolks out with a small spoon and add to a small mixing bowl.
+Add in the mustard, vinegar and greek yogurt.
 Mix well and mash together with a fork.
 Spoon or pipe back into the space that was left by taking the yolk out.
 Garnish the eggs with your choice of toppings and then chill the eggs before serving.